napazone/swift-style-guide/README.md

 ### Optionals

 Declare variables and function return types as optional with `?` where a nil value is acceptable.
+In the case of collections prefer empty values to optional unless there's a difference in meaning between and emtpy value and a `nil` value.

 Use implicitly unwrapped types declared with `!` only for instance variables that you know will be initialized later before use, such as subviews that will be set up in `viewDidLoad`.